manchuwook/saga-abilities/README.md

 ### Viewing Abilities

 The main page displays all available abilities.
 Use the filter panel to narrow down abilities by:
-- Spell class
+- Ability class
-- School of magic
-- Complexity level
+- Discipline
 - Keywords
 - Text search